awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/troubleshooting.md

 + Make sure that the Amazon Redshift cluster is publicly available\.
 + If you're using data transformation, make sure that your Lambda function never returns responses whose payload size exceeds 6 MB\.
 For more information, see [Amazon Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html)\.

-## Data Not Delivered to Amazon Elasticsearch Service<a name="data-not-delivered-to-es"></a>
+## Data Not Delivered to Amazon OpenSearch Service<a name="data-not-delivered-to-es"></a>

-Check the following if data is not delivered to your Elasticsearch domain\.
+Check the following if data is not delivered to your OpenSearch Service domain\.

 Data can be backed up to your Amazon S3 bucket concurrently\.
 If data was not delivered to your S3 bucket, see [Data Not Delivered to Amazon S3](#data-not-delivered-to-s3)\.
 + Check the Kinesis Data Firehose `IncomingBytes` and `IncomingRecords` metrics to make sure that data is sent to your Kinesis Data Firehose delivery stream successfully\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Metrics](monitoring-with-cloudwatch-metrics.md)\.
 + If data transformation with Lambda is enabled, check the Kinesis Data Firehose `ExecuteProcessingSuccess` metric to make sure that Kinesis Data Firehose has tried to invoke your Lambda function\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Metrics](monitoring-with-cloudwatch-metrics.md)\.
-+ Check the Kinesis Data Firehose `DeliveryToElasticsearch.Success` metric to make sure that Kinesis Data Firehose has tried to index data to the Amazon ES cluster\.
++ Check the Kinesis Data Firehose `DeliveryToAmazonOpenSearchService.Success` metric to make sure that Kinesis Data Firehose has tried to index data to the OpenSearch Service cluster\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Metrics](monitoring-with-cloudwatch-metrics.md)\.
 + Enable error logging if it is not already enabled, and check error logs for delivery failure\.
 For more information, see [Monitoring Kinesis Data Firehose Using CloudWatch Logs](monitoring-with-cloudwatch-logs.md)\.
-+ Make sure that the Amazon ES configuration in your delivery stream is accurate and valid\.
++ Make sure that the OpenSearch Service configuration in your delivery stream is accurate and valid\.
 + If data transformation with Lambda is enabled, make sure that the Lambda function that is specified in your delivery stream still exists\.
-+ Make sure that the IAM role that is specified in your delivery stream can access your Amazon ES cluster and Lambda function \(if data transformation is enabled\)\.
-For more information, see [Grant Kinesis Data Firehose Access to a Public Amazon ES Destination](controlling-access.md#using-iam-es)\.
++ Make sure that the IAM role that is specified in your delivery stream can access your OpenSearch Service cluster and Lambda function \(if data transformation is enabled\)\.
+For more information, see [Grant Kinesis Data Firehose Access to a Public OpenSearch Service Destination](controlling-access.md#using-iam-es)\.
 + If you're using data transformation, make sure that your Lambda function never returns responses whose payload size exceeds 6 MB\.
 For more information, see [Amazon Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html)\.

 ## Data Not Delivered to Splunk<a name="data-not-delivered-to-splunk"></a>